 If you or a loved one has sustained a traumatic brain injury in Southern California caused by another's fault or disregard for safety, turn to a Santa Barbara injury attorney at Andrade Law Offices for guidance.
-Our experienced personal injury lawyers have assisted thousands of clients.
+We have assisted thousands of clients.
 The legal team at Andrade Law Offices will work with financial planners to determine the full costs of your brain injury and prepare a claim that reflects those costs.

-Call us today at (805) 962.4944 and let a knowledgeable injury lawyer assist you and explain your legal options for seeking compensation.
+Call us today and let a knowledgeable injury lawyer assist you and explain your legal options for seeking compensation.

 Who Is at Risk of Traumatic Brain Injury?

 Anyone may sustain a traumatic brain injury, but people of certain ages are more susceptible than others.